 Dog Summer Care Tips

-In direct heat dogs can get sunburned too, and your pet may require sunscreen on his or her nose and ear tips.
-Pets with light-coloured nose or light-coloured fur on their ears are particularly vulnerable to sunburn and skin cancer.
+- Indirect heat dogs can get sunburned too, and your pet may require sunscreen on his or her nose and ear tips.
+Pets with light-colored nose or light-coloured fur on their ears are particularly vulnerable to sunburn and skin cancer.

 - Pets and pools may equal disaster.
 Prevent free access to pools and always supervise a pet in a pool.

 - With people and dogs spending more time outside, dog bites are likely to increase in the summer months.
 Spaying or neutering your dog reduces the likelihood that he will bite, and also provides for many other health benefits.

 - Do not stop exercising your pets when it is hot.
 Pets need to be exercised throughout the year, but extra care should be taken with older dogs, short nosed dogs, and those with thick coats.
 If it is too hot then limit the exercise too early in the morning or in the evening hours.
 Do remember that asphalt gets heated very easily and can burn your pets paws.